Hypothermia in the trauma casualty and the latest TCCC guidance

 B.L Bennett, G Giesbrecht K Zafren et al. Management of Hypothermia in Tactical Combat Casualty Care.
 Journal of Special Operations Medicine, September 2020, Volume 20, Edition 3.
 21- 25.

-Hypothermia prevention guidelines at tactical field care & tactical evacuation care
+Hypothermia prevention guidelines at tactical field care & evacuation care

-- Take early and aggressive steps to prevent additional body heat loss and add external heat when possible for trauma and severely burned casualties.
+- Take early and aggressive steps to prevent additional body heat loss and add external heat, where possible, for trauma and severely burned casualties.

 - Replace wet clothing with dry clothing, if possible, and protect from additional heat loss.

 - Place an active heating blanket on the casualty’s anterior torso and under the arms in the axilla (to prevent burns, do not place any active heating source directly on the skin or wrap around the torso).